paulirish/devtools-frontend/front_end/ui/components/docs/building-ui-documentation/CreatingComponents.md

 ## Where to put components

-If the component is for a specific panel, and not expected to be re-usable, it should be created within the panel's folder, within a sub-directory of `components`:
+If the component is for a specific panel, and not expected to be reusable, it should be created within the panel's folder, within a sub-directory of `components`:

 ```
 front_end/panels/elements/components/ElementsBreadcrumbs.ts
 ```

-If a component is designed to be re-usable, it should live in `front_end/ui/components`, in its own folder.
+If a component is designed to be reusable, it should live in `front_end/ui/components`, in its own folder.
 That folder also contains an entrypoint, along with files for the component's definition.

 ```
 front_end/ui/components/button/button.ts // entrypoint